-Trump Sanctions Iran’s Supreme Leader in Provocative Move
+Trump sanctions Iran’s supreme leader in provocative move

 On Monday, Trump questioned in comments on Twitter why the U.S. was protecting the shipping route on behalf of other countries.

+Hours later, a State Department official said the U.S. was seeking allies to join in a “Sentinel” program to deter Iran by equipping ships with cameras to monitor tanker traffic and document any threats.
+That would stop well short of the “tanker wars” of the 1980s, when the U.S. re-registered Kuwaiti ships under the U.S. flag and gave them armed escorts.

-(Updates with Zarif’s role in 12th paragraph.)
+(Updates with Iranian, other envoys at UN starting in ninth paragraph.)

-–With assistance from Ladane Nasseri.
+–With assistance from Ladane Nasseri and Nick Wadhams.

-To contact the reporters on this story: Saleha Mohsin in Washington at smohsin2@bloomberg.net;Shannon Pettypiece in Washington at spettypiece@bloomberg.net
+To contact the reporters on this story: Saleha Mohsin in Washington at smohsin2@bloomberg.net;Shannon Pettypiece in Washington at spettypiece@bloomberg.net;David Wainer in New York at dwainer3@bloomberg.net

 To contact the editors responsible for this story: Alex Wayne at awayne3@bloomberg.net, Justin Blum, Joshua Gallu